-We currently have 3 poles in our studio, and we limit 2 students per pole.
+We currently have 4 poles in our studio, and we limit 2 students per pole.
 Many newbies don’t realize how taxing pole dancing can be on the body and will want to have their own pole for an hour.
 They will quickly find they can’t work the full hour without having to take many breaks.
-We limit 2 students to each pole so that your glenohumeral (shoulder) joints receive intervals of rest while the other students take their turns.
+We limit 2 students to each pole so that your body (and especially your shoulders) receive intervals of rest while the other students take their turns.

 10. What will I learn in the classes?

 You will learn various moves and routines on the floor and pole.
 Classes are designed to be progressive so we encourage regular attendance.
 All moves are designed to combine strength conditioning and cardio.
 All classes are taught in a non-judgmental environment.

 11. Do I have to pre-register for a class?

 It is highly recommended that you register and pay online.
 Failure to pre-register can result in being turned away if class is full.